 Tape your egg in place and then punch out the holes around the outside edge.
 This egg was stitched with DMC Floss #782 that matched the dots on the scrapbook paper.

-Next I stitched the rabbit in place using ThreadworX floss #10341.
+Next stitch the rabbit in place using ThreadworX floss #10341.

 Put your egg in the rabbit’s arms before you stitch the rabbit down.
 The rabbit’s feet can be stitched in a criss-cross pattern with Wisper #90.
-I used a short length of pink picot ribbon for the ear.
-I stitched it down through the picots with Splendor #950.
+A short length of pink picot ribbon was used for the ear that was stitched down through the picots with Splendor #950.
 You can use beads or buttons for the eyes.

 To create the grass bottom, tear the paper towards the back of the paper to keep the white edges from showing on the front.
 You can use your fingernail to guide the tear.
 You can also use a small paintbrush and water to make a different type of tear.
 Paint along the edge you want to tear so that it is wet.
 Then gently tear along the edge.
 Vary your edges and grass blades.

 Add your torn grass edge.
 Use some tape to hold it in place.
-To permanently hold the paper in place, I stitched several lazy daisy flowers in the grass with Watercolours #145.
+To permanently hold the paper in place, lazy daisy flowers can be stitched in the grass with Watercolours #145.

-I added Mill Hill beads in the center of the flowers.
+Mill Hill beads were added in the center of the flowers.
 You can also stitch small buttons in the center.

-I stitched over several of the eyelets.
+Several of the eyelets were stitched over.
 Side-by-side cross stitches were used around the edges of this egg.
 One of the eggs was held in place with a blanket stitch using Leah’s Size 8 #30.

 Position the tulips and stitch them in place.

-I used a large whip stitch on the pink tulip with variegated Brazilian thread, Iris 030.
+A large whip stitch was used on the pink tulip with variegated Brazilian thread, Iris 030.
 The purple tulip was stitched down with DMC Floss # 553.
 The stitch was a combination stitch of straight stitches.
 The tulip stems are silk ribbons that have been couched down with silk thread.
 One stem is couched with straight stitches, and the other one has cross-stitches over the ribbon.

 You can find more of the stitches you can use in the project download.
 They are shown on a straight line and on a curve.
 There are no rules, just have fun playing.